GetTogetherComm/GetTogether/README.md

 ## Getting Involved

-To contibute to Get Together, you can file issues here on GitHub, work on features you want it to have, or contact @mhall119 on IRC (Freenode), Telegram or Twitter to learn more.
+To contibute to Get Together, you can file issues here on GitHub, work on features you want it to have, or contact us on [Gitter](https://gitter.im/GetTogetherComm/Lobby) to learn more.

 Currently the project needs:
  * Designers